INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 ### ***Case 10***
-In GLM model, compare the two families result using logloss and rmse
+In GLM model, compare the two families result using logloss and rmse the output shows a pair of family in guassian and binomial with model id, logloss and rmse
 ```mysql
 select glm_model.family,
 glm_model.GLM_model_id as model_id,